 Production supervisors are highly knowledgeable and skilled in their industry with many having 20 to 30 years of oilfield experience.
 However, it is not uncommon for individuals with 10 to 15 years’ experience to break into these roles.

 The age range for production supervisors is generally between 35 and 50 years old with a weighted average between 50 and 70.
-However, some production supervisors are as young as 28.
+However, some individuals are able to begin a career as a production supervisor in their late 20s.